michellab/BioSimSpace/.github/ISSUE_TEMPLATE/bug_report.md

 * Operating System: Linux, macOS.
 * Installation method: conda, binary, source.
 (If installed from source, please also give the [Sire](https://github.com/michellab/Sire) version number.)
+* If you're running on a cluster: What is the scheduler?
+What type of nodes are you using, e.g. num GPUs, CPUS, amount of RAM?
+* What molecular system are you simulating?.
+If possible, please attach topology and coordinate files to help us debug.
+If you can't, please give basic information, such as the system size, which will help us estimate the expected memory footprint.